 The observation period for adult patients covers the period from initiation of larotrectinib treatment to loss to follow-up, withdrawal of consent, death, or when the final adult patient has been in the study for 24 months after initiation of larotrectinib.
 The observation period for pediatric patients covers the period from initiation of larotrectinib treatment to loss to follow-up, withdrawal of consent, death, or when the final pediatric patient has been in the study for 60 months after initiation of larotrectinib.
-The study for 60 months after initiation of larotrectinib.
 The study will be closed 60 months after the last pediatric patient has started treatment with larotrectinib or when no patient is still under observation due to lost to follow-up, withdrawal, or death.
 For all patients still under observation at time of study closure, a last disease-status documentation will be required along with the completion of the final information collection.
-Typical information to be collected at the visits are summarized in Table 2.
+Typical information to be collected at the visits are summarized in Table 3 (for information on collection of AE, refer to section 11.2).